6. WORLD MUSIC

 Instruments: 1 quena, 2 siku, 3 ocarina (flutes), 4 charango (guitar), 5 harp, 6 bombo legüero (drum).

-Samba: dance in 2/4 associated with carnival, with a sung chorus to a batucada rhythm.
+Samba: carnival dance in 2/4 with a sung chorus and a strong percussion section.

 Instruments: 8 cuíca, 9 surdo, 10 tamborim, 11 chocalho, 12 agogô.